mi-hol/boc-kb-v2/README.md

-# Test for BOC KB based on Nextra Docs Template
+# Test for Benelli Owners Club(BOC) - KnowledgeBase(KB) based on Nextra Docs Template

 allow for editing of KB by any contributor and assure technical correctness by defined reviewers